AyiStar/la-llama.cpp/README.md

 ## Miscellaneous
 - We develop based on release `b2430` of the [original repo](https://github.com/ggerganov/llama.cpp/releases/tag/b2430).

-## Progress and TODOs
+## Progress and TODO list

+### Setup Stage
+At this stage, we get familiar with the concept of cross compilation, build and
-[x] Compile original llama.cpp on x86 CPU.
+- [x] Compile and run original llama.cpp on x86 CPU.
-[ ] Run LLM on x86 CPU.
-[x] Set up QEMU environment for LoongArch.
+- [x] Cross compile llama.cpp to RISCV64 and run with QEMU on x86 CPU (refer to https://github.com/ggerganov/llama.cpp/pull/3453).
-[x] Set up cross compilation tools for LoongArch on x86.
+- [x] Set up cross compilation tools and QEMU environment for LoongArch.

+### Porting Stage